geoscixyz/em/content/maxwell1_fundamentals/fundamental_laws/lenz.rst

 	:name: Lenzs_Law_Diagram

 	In panel (a) we see a situation in which the magnetic flux through the loop is increasing as a function of time.
 The induced current direction and the secondary magnetic field which opposes the increase in flux is shown in panel (b).
-Similarly, panels (d) shows the direction of the induced current and secondary magnetic field when the magnetic flux through the loop is decreasing as a function of time as indicated by panel (c).
+Similarly, panel (c) shows when the magnetic flux through the loop is decreasing as a function of time and panel (d) demonstrates the direction of the induced current and secondary magnetic field.

 Illustrative Demo:
 `MIT Physics Demo - Lenz's Law with Copper Pipe